 Dr. Laura M.Wagner is faculty at Healthforce Center at the University of California San Francisco.
 She is a professor in the Department of Community Health Systems at UCSF and faculty at UCSF’s Health Workforce Research Center on Long-Term Care.

-Dr. Wagner's program of research has focused on improving patient safety and quality improvement skills among nurses.
+Dr. Wagner's research has focused on improving patient safety and quality improvement skills among nurses in geriatric care settings.
 As a result of this work, Dr. Wagner has directly participated on a national panel to develop a standard warning label for portable bedrails and led the development of an international best practice guideline for the use of restraint alternatives.
 In her role as a professor, Dr. Wagner precepts nurse practitioner students and has increased opportunities for students to engage in Bay Area geriatric clinical experiences.